-When it comes to how much water to drink on a daily basis, you can follow a couple regimens.
-Firstly, drinking ten to twelve 8oz glasses of water a day can keep your body hydrated; however, your weight comes into play.
-A person who weighs 300lbs needs a different amount of water than someone who weighs 160lbs.
-This is why we recommend drinking half your bodyweight in ounces of water per day to stay hydrated.
-If you weigh 150lbs and divide that by two to get 75, you should be drinking 75oz of water.
+When it comes to how much water to drink on a daily basis, you can choose to follow a couple hydration rules, so to speak.
+Firstly, drinking ten to twelve 8oz glasses of water a day can keep your body hydrated; however, your weight also factors into the equation.
+A person who weighs 300lbs requires a different water intake than someone who weighs 160lbs.
+This is why we recommend drinking half your bodyweight in ounces of water per day to stay sufficiently hydrated.
+For instance, if you weigh 150lbs and divide that by two to get 75, you should be drinking 75oz of water per day.

-Your body will let you know if it needs more water.
-It is your responsibility to pay attention to the warning signs, though.
-The following symptoms and can indicate that you need to be drinking more water.
+Your body will let you know if it needs more water, and it is your responsibility to pay attention to the warning signs.
+The following symptoms can indicate that you need to be drinking more water.

-If you aren’t drinking enough water, it becomes harder for food to move through the intestines.
+If you aren’t drinking enough water, it becomes harder for food to move through the digestive tract.
 Lack of water consumption can make stool hard or difficult to pass, i.e. constipation.
-Water helps your body eliminate waste via your intestines, so stay hydrated to have regular, healthy bowel movements.
+Water helps your body eliminate waste, so stay hydrated to have regular, healthy bowel movements.

 Other Symptoms of Dehydration: